TikaFlow/bash-sql/README.md

 > prototype: asin(`x`)

-Returns the arc sine of `X`, that is, the value whose sine is `X`.
+Returns the arc sine of `x`, that is, the value whose sine is `x`.
-Returns NULL if `X` is not in the range -1 to 1, or if `X` is NULL.
+Returns NULL if `x` is not in the range -1 to 1, or if `x` is NULL.

 ### atan

 > prototype: atan(`x`)

-Returns the arc tangent of `X`, that is, the value whose tangent is `X`.
+Returns the arc tangent of `x`, that is, the value whose tangent is `x`.
-Returns NULL if `X` is NULL.
+Returns NULL if `x` is NULL.

 ### author